ApolinarO/SDR/Docs/AWS Setup Guide/3 AWS Server Setup.md

 This key pair is used to verify your identity when connecting to the server. **Keep it somewhere safe.
 DO NOT leave in the same directory as a git project.
 DO NOT delete or lose it**.

 Navigate back to instances.
-Right click the instance and select connect:
+Right click the instance and select connect.
+When you do this, you would like to run the commands on Bash or if on Windows, PuTTY:
 ![Instances > connect](./img/ConnectToAWSInstance.png "Connect to the new instance")

 Also take note of what your IPv4 address located on the bottom right corner of the screen.
 Your server is now up and running!

 ## Setting Up Shiny Server
 You want to have the latest R Version available.
+For this step, make sure that you are connected to the server.
 According to [this source](https://www.digitalocean.com/community/tutorials/how-to-install-r-on-ubuntu-16-04-2), you would want to enter the following onto the console:

 	sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9 sudo add-apt-repository 'deb [arch=amd64,i386] https://cran.rstudio.com/bin/linux/ubuntu xenial/'